idvorkin/techdiary/notes/ios.md

 * Google Keyboard - lets you use a swype like gesture
 * Stylus  - lets you write by actually writing on the screen (similar to windows ink)

+## Development

+* Working Copy - the best git (only?) git edior
+* MOSH - ssh but much better.
+* ByWord - Markdown editor that can interact with Working Copy